whyarkadas/optimized-xml-writer/FOLDER_STRUCTURE_SUMMARY.md

 ### 2. **Better Discoverability**
 - "I need a writer" → Look in `writers/`
-- "I need to convert CSV" → Look in `utilities/`
+- "I need to convert data" → Look in `utilities/`
 - "I need to benchmark" → Look in `benchmarks/`

 ### 3. **Scalability**